Analysis of the Oregon State Patrol shooting

 “Hey man, I asked if you have a light.”

 You already answered him.
-If he’s walking toward you while asking you a second time, in my opinion he’s probably using the question as a verbal distraction while he closes distance.
+If he’s walking toward you while asking you a second time, in my opinion he’s using the question as a verbal distraction while he closes distance.
 Depending on the overall circumstances, an armed citizen might want to draw at this point.

 4) At 1:04 Allen begins his draw.

 The movement of his right arm as he reaches under his uniform shirt is obvious from the camera angle, and I’d guess it would be even more obvious to the officer, standing outside the driver’s door.
 My guess, and it’s just a guess, is that the officer didn’t fire at this point because Allen was wearing a US Army uniform.
 Most cops consider members of the military to be fellow “men of the cloth”, so to speak.
 That doesn’t mean we won’t treat them like criminals when they act like criminals, but it does mean cops generally are hesitant to fire on someone wearing an official good guy uniform.
-My gut feeling is that Trooper Zistel would have opened fire at this point if Allen hadn’t been in uniform.

 5) At 1:06, a full two seconds from the time he first started drawing, Allen opens fire.

 This was an extremely slow draw, giving Trooper Zistel plenty of advance notice.
-Most criminals don’t “train”; they might practice pulling their weapon from wherever they hide it, but they don’t train to develop muscle memory.
+Most criminals don’t “train”; they might practice pulling their weapon from wherever they hide it, but they don’t work to develop muscle memory.
 To me, Allen appears to be an amateur with no appreciable pistol training.
 The majority of criminals are, like Allen, capable of not much more than operating a weapon.
 And despite comments from those who think anyone in uniform is a highly trained combat vet with PTSD, there is currently no reason to believe Allen ever did anything more than stateside military construction training.
 He served 3 years as a reserve construction engineer, and was discharged last year.
 No word yet on why Allen was in uniform.

 6) At 1:07, one second into the gunfight, Trooper Zistel appears to have fired one round into the street in front of Allen.
 A puff of dust from a bullet impact is visible just in front of the car, near the left front bumper, where Allen had been standing a moment before.